Hermit-oss/skirmish/README.md

 - C++17 or later
 - GNU Make

-Make sure you have a compatible C++ compiler and GNU Make installed on your system before compiling the game.
+Make sure you have a compatible C++ compiler and GNU Make installed on your system before compiling the simulator.

-The game has been written and tested on Linux Mint 21.1 Cinnamon.
+The simulator has been written and tested on Linux Mint 21.1 Cinnamon.